 Healing with sound has achieved good results when the missing frequencies are played back at a low octave.
 They are played at cycles corresponding to brain wave frequencies.
 This stimulates the brain to promote healing.

-Tuning forks and singing bowls have long been used to encourage healing with sound.
+Singing bowls have long been a favorite tool to encourage healing with sound.

 Both the quartz crystal singing bowl and metal Tibetan singing bowls are instruments of sound healing, meditation, ritual, prayer and trance induction.
 Depending on the size and composition of the bowls, they vibrate at specific frequencies and produce different tones.